 I have been a stay-at-home parent for the past 20 years, with 12 and 15 year old children.
 I have been told that I should not now look for work because it will have a negative impact on a maintenance award for me.
 Should I seek work?

 Consult with your lawyer.
 But my answer is that in most circumstances it is appropriate to seek work during a divorce.
 Look at your situation realistically.
-Under the current child support guidelines (that will change effective July 31, 2017), most likely child support will be set at 28% of the payer’s net income.
+Under the current child support guidelines. the court can impute income.
 The real question is whether the judge would impute income to the spouse who had been the “stay at home” parent.
 Some judges impute income (at least to some extent).
 And sometimes a job that provides some degree of income could be less than the income that the court might impute.
 On the other hand, this is not a black or white issue and it is critical to consult with an experienced divorce lawyer on this choice.

-Where, however, the non-child custodian parent has a high income, and the asset distribution to the primary residential parent will be high, there may not be a need for employment.
-Obtaining employment in anticipation of a divorce, or during a divorce, is a critical move, and one on which you should follow your lawyer’s advice.
+Where, however, the parent paying child support has a high income, and the asset distribution to the primary residential parent will be high, there may not be a need for employment.
+Obtaining employment in anticipation of a divorce, or during a divorce, is a critical issue, and one on that you should follow your lawyer’s advice.

 I anticipate the possibility my spouse and I will not be able to agree who should have primary residential care of the children.
 Can I prepare for the anticipated custody litigation?

 Yes.
 First, divorce lawyers may recommend that one keep a journal with dates, times, places and names of what of significance happens to the children.
 An important factor in allocating parenting time (formerly called granting custody and visitation) is the parent who, historically, has been the primary care giver to the children.
 Also important is the currently agreed upon schedule for allocating parenting time.